Robert Bolling: Personal life

 The descendants of Robert Bolling's first marriage are sometimes referred to in family history forums as "Red Bollings" due to the Native American lineage of Jane Rolfe's grandmother Pocahontas.
 These "Red Bollings" include prominent descendants such as Edith Bolling Wilson, wife of U.S. President Woodrow Wilson.
-Bolling's great-grandson, Robert Bolling, was one of the most prolific poets in colonial Virginia.

-The descendants of his second marriage are referred to as "White Bollings".
+Bolling's great-grandson, Robert Bolling, was one of the most prolific poets in colonial Virginia, as well as served in the House of Burgesses.
+Yet another Robert Bolling published a genealogical history of his family in 1868.
+The descendants of this man's second marriage are sometimes referred to as "White Bollings".

-Career and death
+Death and legacy

-As a successful merchant and planter, Bolling acquired a large estate, Kippax Plantation.
-He was colonel of the militia and was a member of the House of Burgesses representing Charles City County in 1702.

-Robert Bolling died on July 17, 1709, and was buried on his plantation Kippax, in Prince George Co., Virginia, where his tomb still stands.
-However, in 1858, his remains were removed from Kippax to the Bolling mausoleum at Blandford Cemetery in Petersburg, Virginia erected by his great grandson.
+Robert Bolling suffered dropsy during his final months and died on July 17, 1709.
+He was buried on his Kippax Plantation, in Prince George County, where his tomb still stands.
+Both his sons John Bolling (who lived at Cobbs plantation on the Appomattox River in what eventually became Chesterfield County) and Robert Bolling Jr. continued the family traditions, becoming planters and serving as burgesses for their respective counties (as well as becoming the executors of this man's estate).
+In 1858, this man's remains were removed from Kippax to the Bolling mausoleum at Blandford Cemetery in Petersburg, Virginia erected by his great-grandson.
+However, the county's first will book, which would contain this man's last will and testament, remained lost as of 1992.
+The second will book (which began in 1710 under the clerkship of his son Robert Bolling Jr. and had been removed during the Civil War), was returned in the mid-20th century by a lady in Cincinnati, Ohio in consultation with a lawyer.

-Archaeological record

 Archaeologist Donald W. Linebaugh, of the University of Kentucky, located the remains of Col. Bolling's house in Hopewell, Virginia in 2002.